augustin-cramer/mise_en_production/README.md

 The main notebook to use in order to easily access all the different analysis at the place, and play with the different parameters.
 This is where all the parameters of the main functions are explained.

 </details>

-## How to proceed to a new GloVe training ?

-- Start from your dataframes.
-- Clean them, filter them and convert them to vocabulary with the notebooks in [`processing`](processing).
-- Compute the cooccurence matrix, train your model and form document embeddings in [`glove model/`](notebooks/glove%20model/).